WordPress Plugin v2

 Transformation hierarchy

 Transformation hierarchy is used to ensure the correct transformations are applied to the correct assets in the correct places.
-You can set transformations at global level, taxonomy level and individual asset level (when inserting from the Cloudinary Media Library), with the option to overwrite or concatenate the transformations to achieve the desired effect.
+You can set transformations at global level, taxonomy level and individual asset level (when inserting from the Cloudinary Media Library), with the option to overwrite or append the transformations to achieve the desired effect.

 Global level transformations